 • Use a strong password for online banking.
 And everything else for that matter.
 Remember to use numbers, capital letters and symbols.
 Change passwords regularly, and please: Don’t reuse passwords.

 • Beware phishing schemes.
 Do not give out your account information over the phone or through email.
 Anyone legitimate would not be asking for account information by either means.
 Don’t click links embedded in emails either; they could lead to a fraudulent website posing as your bank.
 If you receive an email that looks as if it is legitimately from your bank, it’s still better to visit your bank’s website and proceed from any message you receive there.

 • Keep your computer protected.
 Use anti-virus protection software, firewalls, and spyware blockers to protect your electronic information.
 Make sure you keep your computer updated with the most recent security upgrades.

 Bank fraud is a criminal activity that can leave you with a big mess to clean up: It can put you at risk for losing money and facing identity theft.
 Understanding the different types of bank fraud is one important step; knowing how to secure your personal financial information is another one.
 These moves can help protect you from being a victim.

-When you open a bank account with SoFi, we work overtime to protect your money — and make it grow faster.
-Sign up for our Checking and Savings account with direct deposit, and you’ll earn a competitve APY.
+When you open a bank account with SoFi, we work overtime to protect your money.
+Sign up for our Checking and Savings account with direct deposit, and you’ll earn a competitive APY.
 What’s more, you won’t pay any of the usual charges like account, monthly, and minimum balance fees.